Did you know that roughly 40% of food produced in America is thrown away?*

 Step 3 - Complete the questionnaire (and schedule measurement activities if appropriate).
 Once the level of participation is selected, you will receive further instructions via e-mail on how to complete the questionnaire and, if you selected Blue or Gold levels, this additional information will include next steps for preparing for weight measurements to be conducted.

 Interested in taking your data collection a step further?
 Be part of the WWF Food Conservation Challenge!
-The first 100 schools to register with SCrAP at the Blue or Gold level and agree to perform a food waste audit from Feb.
-1 to April 22 (Earth Day) will be eligible for technical assistance and WWF educational materials.
+The first 100 schools to register with SCrAP at the Blue or Gold level and agree to perform a food waste audit will be eligible for technical assistance and WWF educational materials.

 Learn more about SCrAP and the WWF Food Conservation Challenge by watching this informative webinar!
 Click here to view.